The importance of Upper Eyelid and Orbit Volume on Eyelid Appearance

 If you are considering a blepharoplasty, it is an excellent surgery for the permanent correction of the upper eyelid dermatochalasis, or excess skin.
 But keep in mind that some techniques of blepharoplasty can actually create more hollowing of the upper eyelid.
 That is why at the Facial Plastic Surgery Institute we use volume sparing techniques for upper blepharoplasty which focus on muscle and volume preservation with fat repositioning rather than fat removal.

 I perform Blepharoplasty surgery in my Southlake and Fort Worth offices and is a great procedure with minimal downtime.
 I also perform injectable fillers for upper eyelid volumization in my Southlake and Fort Worth offices.
-Check out the blepharoplasty page for more information or email me with any questions you may have.
+Contact our office for more information or email me with any questions you may have.